wp-plugins/rollover-tab/readme.txt

 == Changelog ==
+= 1.3.1 =
+*Became removing the wptexturize filter, due to conflict with this plugin.
 = 1.2.1 =
 * Font attribute was added.
 * border color and thickness moved from php to css.